Uromycladium spp. that cause gall rusts (Acacia gall rusts)

-The species complex can be diagnosed by microscopic examination of teliospores, as the teliospores are highly characteristic for the U. tepperianum s. lat. species complex as a whole.
-The host identity will indicate which species is present.
-Molecular phylogenetic techniques, comparing the sequences of the LSU and ITS ribosomal genes, and the CO3 mitochondrial gene to sequences available in databases such as Genbank (Benson et al., 2003), can be used to confirm which species is present.
+In many cases, the gall forming Uromycladium spp. can be identified by microscopic examination of teliospores, together with the identity of the host species.
+Comparison of the sequences of the LSU and ITS ribosomal genes, and the CO3 mitochondrial gene to ex-type sequences available in databases such as Genbank (Benson et al., 2003), are required to confirm species identity.

 Detection and InspectionTop of page